MobilityWorks

 During her NICU stay, Sutton faced challenges with her breathing and feeding.
 She required oxygen support with a nasal cannula, and an NG tube was placed to help her get the nutrition she needed.
 A swallow study later revealed that Sutton has silent aspirations, which meant she was unable to safely drink by mouth.
 Since then, she has also struggled with bottle aversions.

 In addition to these challenges, Sutton was diagnosed with hypotonia, a feeding disorder, GERD (gastroesophageal reflux disease), and a cow’s milk protein allergy.
-We are currently awaiting Whole Exome Sequencing (WES) genetic testing results to determine whether there may be an underlying genetic condition contributing to her medical needs.
+We recently received her Whole Exome Sequencing (WES) genetic testing results, which revealed two variants of unknown significance.
+We’ll be meeting with her pediatric geneticist soon to discuss what this means and what additional testing may be needed to hopefully find an underlying diagnosis.

 On June 30, Sutton underwent surgery for a G-tube placement along with a Nissen fundoplication to help reduce her severe reflux.
 Today, Sutton depends on: